Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Method

-Building on the above insights and incorporating the structure of InfoNCE, we empirically derive the final loss function: where $\tau$ and $\beta$ are temperature parameters, and $p_{\Theta_{L_E}}$ represents the initial model.
-We use the Sigmoid function $\sigma(\cdot)$ to normalize the similarity measured from the conditional probability distribution to the range [0,1], ensuring maximum consistency with the range of cosine distance. $S_1$ represents the similarity function between text $q$ and the positive sample $d^+$.
+where $\mathrm{D}(\cdot,\cdot)$ is any function that measures the divergence between two probability distributions.
+Given that the embedding distribution is instruction-dependent (see Section~\ref{sec:preliminary}), we can adopt multiple approaches to measure similarity between q and $d^+$/$d^-$."
+Our empirical approach uses a basic alignment strategy: aligning the probability distributions of q and d via distinct instructions ($I_{\mathrm{next}}$ and $I_{\mathrm{self}}$; see Appendix~\ref{app:instrucitons}).
+This increases the probability of q generating $d^+$ and decreases that of generating $d^-$.
+As shown in Appendix E, this simple alignment outperforms more complex alternatives.
+Building on the above insights and incorporating the structure of InfoNCE, we empirically derive the final loss function: where $\tau$ and $\beta$ are temperature parameters, and $p_{\Theta_{E}}$ represents the initial model. $p_{ref}$ denotes the log probability of the model generating the target before conditional distribution alignment.
+We use the Sigmoid function $\sigma(\cdot)$ (see Appendix~\ref{app:analysis_sigma} for analysis) to normalize the similarity measured from the conditional probability distribution to the range [0,1]to prevent overflow during the exponential operation. $S_1$ represents the similarity function between text $q$ and the positive sample $d^+$.
 We define it by measuring the absolute value of the difference in the logarithmic probability of their corresponding embeddings, $e_{q,I_{\mathrm{next}}}$ and $e_{d^+,I_{\mathrm{self}}}$, generating the positive sample $d^+$.
 To minimize this difference, we apply the absolute value function.
 In addition, we then add a negative sign to ensure that the value of $S_1$ increases as the similarity between $q$ and $d^+$ increases. $S_2$ calculates the difference between the logarithmic probabilities of generating positive and negative samples for text $q$, similar to DPO \citep{DBLP:conf/nips/RafailovSMMEF23}.
 We amplify this difference to boost the probability of embedding $e_{q,I_{\mathrm{next}}}$ generating positive samples and decrease the probability of generating negative samples.
 We normalize the probabilities by dividing them by the corresponding values from the initial model to account for the length discrepancy between positive and negative samples.
+Note that during inference, the model still computes similarity between $e_{q,I_{\mathrm{next}}}$ and $e_{d,I_{\mathrm{self}}}$ using inner product matching, enabling seamless integration with existing embedding systems.